Big implications: Individual variations

 Trials with more than 1,000 patients diagnosed with non-small-cell lung carcinoma (NSCLC) showed that genotype-directed treatments resulted in longer survival (Gambardella et al., 2020).

-NGS as clinical diagnostics tool
+NGS in oncology: Clinical diagnostics tool

 For tumour analysis, usually, a tissue sample is obtained through a biopsy.
 The extracted DNA is then subjected to high-throughput sequencing, and the resulting data provides information that aids the selection of the most effective therapy, and predicts the adverse effects of a treatment, specifically a medication.